9dots/9dots.io-pages/Ok18puU.md

 ---

 ## Lesson Overview
 Students revist their initial sketches for their mural to plan for creating a foreground and background.
-This lesson starts by
+This lesson starts by discussing the plans for creating a collaborative mural.
+Then, students use a list of littleBits and the brainstorming handout to choose which littleBits to incorporate.
+After, teach students about foreground and background and how to hide littleBits behind an elevated foreground.
+Students demonstrate learning by creating a plan for their foreground and background with littleBits.

 ## Setup